MetaBorgCube/IceDust/README.md

 ### WebDSL backend - Standalone Application (CRUD-interface)

-Compiling to WebDSL requires you to have the Relations file the same name as the project name (case sensitive) and to be in the root folder of the project:
+Compiling to WebDSL requires you to have the IceDust file the same name as the project name (case sensitive) and to be in the root folder of the project:

 ```
 Demo (project name)
-Demo/Demo.rel (relations file)
+Demo/Demo.rel (icedust file)
 Demo/Demo.app (generated WebDSL file)
 ```